 If Day 1 of Breastfeeding is Day 1 of Your Baby’s Life …

-Many births go smoothly and you can welcome your baby right away with
+Many births go smoothly and you can welcome your baby to breastfeeding day 1.
+Even if you feel uncomfortable or shaky, you can hold your baby in

 It’s important to give your baby this unhurried time to feel safe.
 Important for you too!